Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-168:
+New in this latest version release-169:

 1.)
-In past release, Kopernicus has downsampled biome and scatter lat/long coordinates to improve performance.
-This is sensible.
-What is not sensible is it was doing it to two decimal places, leaving it very rough as far as precision.
-This default has been changed to 5, and made configurable via config option "ScatterlatLongDecimalPrecision."
-As this is a simple change with little odds of causing harm, it is being pushed out immediately to stable.
+Hotfix to fix a bug that prevented the previously newly added config variable from being read.

 Known Bugs: